amandastecz/ignite-template-tests-challenge./README.md

 - A rota recebe `name`, `email` e `password` dentro do corpo da requisição, salva o usuário criado no banco e retorna uma resposta vazia com status `201`.
 - [X] should be able to create a new user
-- [X] should not be able to create a new user if the email already exists
+- [X] should not to be able to create a new user if the email already exists

 ### POST `/api/v1/sessions`

 - A rota recebe `email` e `password` no corpo da requisição e retorna os dados do usuário autenticado junto à um token JWT.
 - [X] should be able to authenticate a user
-- [X] should not be able to authenticate when the password is wrong
+- [X] should not to be able to authenticate when the password is wrong
-- [X] should not be able to authenticate when the email is wrong
+- [X] should not to be able to authenticate when the email is wrong

 <aside>
 💡 Essa aplicação não possui refresh token, ou seja, o token criado dura apenas 1 dia e deve ser recriado após o período mencionado.